High-dimensional Linear Bandits with Knapsacks: Online Allocation: CBwK Problem

-In this section, we handle the BwK problem described in \Cref{sec:formulation}.
+In this section, we handle the CBwK problem described in \Cref{sec:formulation}.
 Our algorithm adopts a primal-dual framework, where we introduce a dual variable to reflect the capacity consumption of each resource.
-Moreover, the dual variable can be interpreted as the Lagrangian dual variable for $\VU$, with the dual function given in the following form
+The dual variable can be interpreted as the Lagrangian dual variable for $\VU$, with the dual function: